BryanJacques/Datify/Datarray.md

 Inserts data into datarray

 **Parameters:**
-records: two dimensional array of row values to insert
+*records*: two dimensional array of row values to insert
-afterDataRow : location to insert data, defaults to end of dataset
+*afterDataRow* : location to insert data, defaults to end of dataset

 **Returns:**
 datarray{}